-Mortgages receivable as of June 30, 2017 are as follows:
+Mortgages receivable as of June 30, 2018 are as follows:

-Non-interest bearing loans at face value \$ 1,302,314 Less: Unamortized discount based on imputed interest (524,694) Mortgage notes receivable, net of discounts \$ 777,620
+Non-interest bearing loans at face value \$ 927,973 Less: Unamortized discount based on imputed interest (403,966) Mortgage notes receivable, net of discounts \$ 524,007

-During the year ended June 30, 2017, Habitat transferred 10 properties to qualified buyers at a zero-interest mortgage that is being financed by Habitat, and recorded a discount of approximately \$778,000 on these mortgages that show as a non-cash expense on the Statement of Functional Expenses (See page 4).
+During the year ended June 30, 2018, Habitat transferred 10 properties to qualified buyers at a zero-interest mortgage that is being financed by Habitat, and recorded a discount of approximately \$790,000 on these mortgages.
+Some of these mortgages were subsequently sold during the year.
+In those cases, the discount expense was reversed.
+The remaining discount expense on homes sold in which Habitat holds the mortgage at June 30, 2018, in the amount of approximately \$149,000, shows as a non-cash expense on the Statement of Functional Expenses (See page 4).

 Periodically, Habitat sells individually identified mortgages receivable to financial institutions.
-Habitat continues to service these receivables by collecting payments from homeowners on behalf of the purchasing financial institutions.
+Habitat continues to service these mortgages by collecting payments from homeowners on behalf of the purchasing financial institutions.
 Homeowner payments are remitted by Habitat to the purchasing financial institutions in arrears.
-Accordingly, Habitat has reported an agency payable liability in the amount of approximately \$72,000 as of June 30, 2017.
+Accordingly, Habitat has reported an agency payable liability in the amount of approximately \$39,000 as of June 30, 2018.
 This reflects the homeowner payments held by Habitat that must be subsequently remitted to the purchasing financial institutions.
-For the year ended June 30, 2017, Habitat sold 15 of its mortgages.
+For the year ended June 30, 2018, Habitat sold 11 of its mortgages.